 The magnetic field is detected with integrated Hall devices located in the package center.
-The angle is measured using the spinaxis method, which directly digitizes the direction of the field without any ATAN computation or any feedback loop based circuit (interpolators, etc.).
+The particularity of this sensor is that the angle is measured using the spinaxis method which directly digitizes the direction of the field without any ATAN computation or any feedback loop based circuit (interpolators, etc.).

 The spinaxis method is based on phase detection.
 It requires a sensitive circuitry generating a sinusoidal signal whose phase represents the angle of the magnetic field.
-The angle is then retrieved by a time-to-digital converter, which counts the time between the zero crossing of the sinusoidal signal and the edge of a constant waveform (see Figure 7).
+The angle is then retrieved by a time-todigital converter, which counts the time between the zero crossing of the sinusoidal signal and the edge of a constant waveform (see Figure 6).
 The digitized time is the front-end output.